John Mortensen, President

 John P. Joy, Managing Editor

 B.Phil.
 (Theology), Ave Maria College; S.T.M. and S.T.L.
 (Theology), International Theological Institute; S.T.D.
 (Theology), University of Fribourg

 After completing his undergraduate studies at Ave Maria College in Michigan, John obtained master’s and licentiate degrees in theology at the International Theological Institute in Austria, where he wrote theses on Thomas Aquinas’ understanding of the efficacy of Christ’s passion and on papal infallibility.
-He then went on to write his doctoral dissertation on the distinction between the ordinary and extraordinary magisterium.
+He wrote his doctoral dissertation on the distinction between the ordinary and extraordinary magisterium.
 He specializes in fundamental dogmatic theology, especially issues of magisterial authority and infallibility.
 Other areas of interest include liturgy and sacraments and the philosophy and theology of St. Thomas Aquinas.

 B.A.
 (Liberal Arts), Thomas Aquinas College; M.A. and Ph.D.
 (Philosophy), University of Dallas

 After receiving his bachelor’s degree in liberal arts from Thomas Aquinas College in Santa Paula, California, Dr. Bolin studied philosophy at the University of Dallas in Irving, Texas, where he received his master’s degree and doctorate in philosophy, concentrating on the philosophy of religion.
 He wrote his dissertation on the problem of evil considered in light of the divine causality of human actions as developed by St. Thomas.
 He specializes in the work of Aristotle and Aquinas, especially as it relates to the philosophy of religion; his other areas of interest include metaphysics and the philosophy of science, particularly the relation between the perennial philosophy and modern science.
 Dr. Bolin is Assistant Professor of Philosophy at Wyoming Catholic College in Lander.